 There are many pamphlets, prepared by the US Coast Guard, available to you.
 These pamphlets explain "Rules of the Road," signal lights, buoys, safety, international and inland regulations and other information which goes beyond the scope of this manual.
-For more information contact your local US Coast Guard Unit or call the Coast Guard info line at 1 800 368-5647, or visit the US Power Squadron website at www.usps.org.
+For more information contact your local US Coast Guard Unit or visit the US Power Squadron website at www.usps.org.